danthegoodman1/icedb/README.md

 Beyond the comical management overhead, performance is shown to be inferior to other solutions, and the flexibility of these systems is paid 10-fold over in complexity.

+### Why not Iceberg?

+Ah, yes...
+I probably named IceDB too close.
+In all fairness, I named IceDB before I knew about Iceberg.

+Iceberg has a few problems right now in my eyes:

+1. Very few ways to write to it (spark, pyiceberg)
+2. Very complex (look at any example - requires schema definition, cataloging is verbose, it's really a painful DX)
+3. Very few ways to read it (a few DBs like ClickHouse can read the catalog, but you couldn't casually bring it in to your Go code [like you can with icedb](https://github.com/danthegoodman1/IceDBS3Proxy/tree/main/icedb))

+**I specifically designed IceDB to be super easy to use in any language:**

+1. The log is just newline-delimited JSON, any language can easily read JSON.
+Other serialization formats are hard and vary extremely by language (like protobuf)
+2. With the [S3 Proxy](https://github.com/danthegoodman1/IceDBS3Proxy) no readers have to understand the log, they only need to understand how to read parquet (every language can do this now)
+3. Very simple DX.
+Check the [examles](examples), it's far easier to use than pyIceberg, and I'd argue it's more flexible too based on the exposed primitives and extensibility
+4. Strong multitenancy with the S3 proxy (or a custom system), this means you can let your customers run sql queries on their data.
+The [S3 proxy](https://github.com/danthegoodman1/IceDBS3Proxy) is designed to handle this with virtual buckets and prefix enforcement.
+You can even extend checks on table permissions before submitting queries :)

 ### When not to use IceDB

 - If you need answers in <100ms, consider ClickHouse or Tinybird (well-designed materialized views in IceDB can provide